BlueberryOreo/ProCap/README.md

 The training weights will be saved to `logs/`.

 Note: Please download the pretrained VQGAN models, rename the directory to `pretrained_vqgan`, and place it in the project root directory.
-Please download `filter_files` (filtered by pretrained [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC)), rename the directory to `filter_files`, and place it in the project root directory.
+Please download confidence scores (computed by pretrained [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC)), rename the directory to `filter_files`, and place it in the project root directory.

 ```bash
 # CLEVR